 Yes.
 And it was also rather unfortunate.

-The colonel stared at Werner in dulled surprise before he scoffed and coughed out more blood.
+The oberst stared at Werner in dulled surprise before he scoffed and coughed out more blood.
 “You too, huh?”

 “Why?
 Even though they’ve ruined everything in my life…” Von Spiel’s grip on the basket tightened, and his voice cracked.
 “I can’t help but go to them when they call me…”

-And with that, the colonel stumbled forward and disappeared down the street.
+And with that, the oberst stumbled forward and disappeared down the street.
 Silence followed.

 Nico was the first to break the quiet.
 “Did he…?”

 “No.” Shaking his head, Werner closed his eyes—